divinaland/init/README.rst

 :code:`change-me`
 =================

-A default Divina project that you can extend!
+A default Divina package that you can extend!

 License
 ~~~~~~~